-ZURICH (Reuters) - Roche's experimental drug crenezumab failed to delay a decline in thinking and memory skills in people with Alzheimer's disease, a result likely to bolster a growing belief that drugs need to be given in earlier stages of the disease to show a benefit.
+ZURICH, July 16 (Reuters) - Roche said its experimental Alzheimer's drug failed to meet its main goals in a mid-stage study, a result likely to bolster the belief that drugs need to be given in earlier stages of the disease to slow patients' decline.

-The Swiss drugmaker's treatment was tested in patients with mild-to-moderate forms of Alzheimer's, a fatal, brain-wasting condition that gradually robs patients of their ability to think and care for themselves.
+The Swiss drugmaker's treatment known as crenezumab was tested in patients with mild-to-moderate forms of Alzheimer's, a fatal, brain-wasting disease that gradually robs patients of their ability to think and care for themselves.

 But an exploratory analysis of patients with a milder form of the disease who received a higher dose of crenezumab via an intravenous infusion showed a statistically significant reduction in cognitive decline, Roche said.

-Carole Ho, director of Early Clinical Development at Roche's biotech unit Genentech, told Reuters she was encouraged by the data, even though it missed its main goals, since it demonstrated that treating the disease earlier could increase the benefit.
+Carole Ho, director of Early Clinical Development at Roche's biotech unit Genentech told Reuters in an interview said she was encouraged by the data, even though it missed its main goals, since it demonstrated that treating the disease earlier could increase the benefit.

 Ho said Roche would decide on any future plans for additional clinical studies following an analysis of the data in conjunction with health authorities.

-Analysts had anticipated limited success for crenezumab, after a similar treatment from Pfizer Inc and Johnson & Johnson called bapineuzumab, and solanezumab, a drug from Eli Lilly and Co, failed in late-stage trials.
+Analysts had expected crenezumab to fail its main goals, after a similar treatment from Pfizer Inc and Johnson & Johnson called bapineuzumab and solanezumab, a drug from Eli Lilly and Co failed in late-stage trials.

-Roche said a smaller Phase II biomarker study also showed an effect of slowing cognitive decline in patients with a milder form of the disease.
+Roche said a smaller Phase II biomarker study also showed an effect of slowing cognitive decline in milder patients.
 Details of this study will be presented at the Clinical Trials in Alzheimer's Disease meeting in November.